 As the world progresses in understanding the virus, these tight restrictions are finally lifting.
 Once again, the world is returning to some form of normalcy while still attempting to be aware of the pandemic.
 On March 5th, the military installation on Okinawa approached its first big hurdle.
 Several branches announced they would allow authorization to eat in restaurants on and off base.

-As the world makes progress in understanding the virus, these tight restrictions are finally being lifted.
-Once again, the world is returning to some form of normalcy, while still attempting to be aware of the pandemic.
-On March 5th, the military installation on Okinawa, approached their first, big hurdle.
-The multiple branches announced that they would be allowing the authorization for eating in restaurants on and off of the base; military members, their dependents, and civilians employed with the military would once again be allowed to get tattoos or piercings; and that Camp Hansen would be officially hosting its first in-person event called Hansen Fest.
-Hansen Fest is an annual event that the bases previously held without a hitch, yet the previous year the event had to be massively downsized, with a number of the previously scheduled features getting cancelled.
+Military members, their dependents, and civilians employed with the military would again be allowed to get tattoos or piercings.
+Lastly, Camp Hansen would officially host its first in-person event, Hansen Fest.
+Hansen Fest is an annual event that the bases previously held without a hitch.
+Yet, the event had to be massively downsized the previous year, with a number of the previously scheduled features getting canceled.